Woodside Guitar Support Review

 The Clamp – Some people have concerns about attaching a clamp to their guitar.
 Remember that clamps are used in the making of guitars and the side of the instrument is pretty safe for this.
 Of course, you want to only tighten it enough to securely hold it in place.
 I’m completely comfortable with the clamp system on my expensive guitar.
 I played with the old Murata clamp for years and I’d say this system is even more safe due to the pivoting clamp that will more equally distribute the pressure.

 In regards to your polish – If you have a bullet proof finish on a factory guitar I think you’re totally fine.
 For French polish, anything that comes in repeated contact with your guitar will have some wear and tear over the years.
 Even my leg, chest, and arm contact points eventually make their scuff marks in my French polish, not to mention nail marks on the top.
 I use a clear non-adhesive protective vinyl material to protect my guitar at the clamp contact point but I don’t think it’s even necessary.
 I use a non-guitar cling called Grafix ClingVinyl but there are guitar-specific products that are similar such as the brand Kling-on.
-I’ve used it on French polish and polyurethane finishes but I’ve been told not to use on lacquer finishes.
+I’ve used Vinyl on French polish and polyurethane finishes but I’ve been told not to use on lacquer finishes.
 There can be discolouration after removing the vinyl since it has protected the guitar from light and scuff marks.
 Regardless, use vinyl at your own risk, ask your luthier or guitar maker first.
-Like I said, I think the support is totally safe to use.
+Like I said, I think the support is totally safe to use but I’m picky in this regard.

 Conclusion